-The PGA of Canada Foundation Bursary Program is to assist, encourage and promote the attainment of professional development and part-time education opportunities to enhance the skills and abilities of PGA of Canada Members and Candidates for Membership.
+The PGA of Canada Foundation Bursary Program was developed to assist, encourage and promote the attainment of professional development and part-time education opportunities to enhance the skills and abilities of PGA of Canada Members and Apprentices.

-A bursary award is contingent upon a Member or Candidate for Membership completing one or more professional development opportunities during the 2018 year.
+A bursary award is contingent upon a Member or Apprentice completing one or more professional development opportunities during 2021.
 This bursary is only valid for the cost of registration/tuition of any one or more professional development opportunities during the calendar year.